 Kennedy also wants to pursue legislation with local state representatives to make the same changes for the ZBA noticing process.

-Further discussion by Finan on the Geen snow-pro program.
+Further discussion by Finan on the Green snow-pro program.
 Any town employee or board member can attend the program.
 Chair Aldred nominates D Finan, B Stevens, M Kennedy to attend and report back to the board.

 Aldred speaks about budget season coming up.
 Ideas about what to do with the money remaining in the planning board budget.
 Bedard suggests a revolving fund or a capital reserve fund to pass the balance into next year.
 A warrant article would have to go before the voters in March or a contract would have to be in place before the end of the year encumbering the funds.
 Further discussion is needed to decide the most appropriate action.